bitwes/Gut/documentation/docs/Input-Sender-Input-Signleton.md

 # Using `Input` as a Receiver

 ## When to Use this Approach
 It is important to understand the different ways to use the `InputSender` and their benefits/drawbacks.
-This is covered in general in Mocking-Input.
+This is covered in general in [Mocking-Input](Mocking-Input).
 Please read that before continuing.

+See [Input-Sender](Input-Sender) for details on the `GutInputSender` class.

 ## Gotchas
 * When using `Input` as a receiver, everything in the tree gets the signals AND any inputs from hardware as well.
 It's best not to touch anything when running these tests.